AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 ## `Delete Invitation`

-Delete an invitation for a user
+Delete an Invitation for a User.

 ### Request